andychoi-programming/FX-Ai/README.md

 6. **Database Check**: Verify `data/performance_history.db` integrity
 7. **Restart System**: After resolving issues, restart with `python main.py`
 8. **Demo Testing**: Always test fixes on demo account first

 ---

+## ❓ Frequently Asked Questions

+**Q: Why no backtesting?**
+A: FX-Ai deliberately focuses on live learning to avoid overfitting to historical data and adapt to current market conditions.

+**Q: Can I use this on a live account?**
+A: Only after extensive testing on demo.
+We recommend at least 1-2 months of demo trading first.

+**Q: How much capital do I need?**
+A: Minimum $1000 for proper risk management with $50 per trade. $5000+ recommended.

+**Q: Does this work with all brokers?**
+A: Works with any MT5 broker.
+Tested extensively with TIOMarkets.

+**Q: Can I modify the ML models?**
+A: Yes!
+See `ai/ml_predictor.py` for model architecture.
+System supports custom models.

+**Q: How often are models retrained?**
+A: Automatically when performance degrades or weekly optimization cycles.

+**Q: What happens during weekends?**
+A: System automatically pauses.
+Positions closed Friday 23:45 GMT.

+---